-Art Therapy Doctorate New York Graduate Programs
+Art Therapy Doctorates in New York

 Art therapy is a highly creative field that combines the use of psychology and the arts including, dance, visual arts, music and poetry to help all types of individuals manage various mental and physical challenges.
 Art therapy brings together the healing powers of art with the application of principles in psychotherapy to help improve client’s lives.
 Art therapists provide their services to a plethora of different clients including people with injuries, illnesses, and disabilities.